Carpe Diem Award:

 Mother Borgia Egan Award:

-This award recognizes the model honors student who fully embodies the spirit of a liberal arts education.
-He or she will have completed all the requirements of the Mercyhurst Honors Program and will possess the following qualities: academic and scholarly/professional accomplishments, community service and an appreciation of and participation in the cultural environment of the University.
+This undergraduate award recognizes the model honors student who fully embodies the spirit of a liberal arts education.
+The winner must have completed the requirements of the Honors Program.
+The winner also will have demonstrated the following: an appreciation of the cultural environment of the University, academic and scholarly/professional accomplishments, and a dedication to community service.

 This award is given to a traditional graduating senior who has given unselfishly of time, energy, loyalty and talent in the spirit of Sr. Carolyn Herrmann, who served as the University’s President from 1962 – 1970.